Haufe-Lexware/wicked.auth-passport/README.md

 * Facebook
 * Twitter

-(More to come, pull requests are welcome, it's fairly straight forward)
+(More to come, pull requests are welcome, it's fairly straight forward, ADFS is next on list).

 ## Add `auth-passport` to your environment (using `docker-compose`)